choripan-systems/bleExp/README.md

 --text-font-size specifies the size (in points) of the font used to display the output text.

 On systems that use the GNOME desktop, the supplied bleExp.desktop file can be used to launch the app.
-In the following instructions _path_ is the full path to the folder where bleExp was installed:
+You just need to copy it to your $HOME/.local/share/applications/ folder, and replace all instances of "path-to-bleExp-folder" inside the file, for the corresponding full path to the folder where you installed **bleExp** :

 ``` bash
 cp bleExp.desktop $HOME/.local/share/applications/